truecrimereview/truecrimepodcasts/README.md

 ### Note

 The List is presented in no particular order.
 It is **not** a ranking.
 The numbers are only there so we can easily see what the total count is by look at the number next to the final podcast.
-If you prefer alphabetical order, there's an alphabetized plaintext version of the list [here](https://raw.githubusercontent.com/truecrimereview/truecrimepodcasts/master/alphabetized.txt).

 ---